 The following is a travel and food guide of 10 unique things you can experience while visiting Lombardia.

-10 Things to do in Lombardy
+10 Things to Do in Lombardy

 Street Art in Milan

 It seemed as though every time we went for a walk in Milan we encountered colourful graffiti.
 Unlike other cities, where graffiti is often a symbol of decay and squalor, the street art in Milan was highly sophisticated and tasteful.

 Il Duomo Terrace

 However, what many people don’t realize is that you can get some of the best views in all of Milan from high atop its terrace.
-From here you’ll enjoy incredible panoramic vistas and a birds-eye view of people wandering about in the square below.
+From here you’ll enjoy incredible panoramic vistas.
+Also, you get a birds-eye view of people wandering about in the square below.

 Risotto alla Milanese

-We didn’t have a bad meal while in Milan (or Lombardia for that matter) but for a dish unique to the city be sure to try Risotto alla Milanese.
+We didn’t have a bad meal while in Milan (or Lombardia for that matter).
+But for a dish unique to the city be sure to try Risotto alla Milanese.
 This dish consists of a starchy rice that has a unique ability to absorb liquids such as cheese and butter.

 You pass by restaurants, cafes, bars and churches lined with colorful street art.
-It is a relaxing way to slowly take in the neighborhood while you plot where you’d like to cover on foot.
+Furthermore, it is a relaxing way to slowly take in the neighborhood.
+Do this while you plot where you’d like to cover on foot.

 Polenta e Osei

-Because this dessert that is unique to Bergamo will satisfy even the most discerning of sweet tooth critics.
+Because this dessert that is unique to Bergamo.
+It will satisfy even the most discerning of sweet tooth critics.
 This cake, with a chocolate bird placed on top, is something you’ll want to share with a friend considering how decadent it is.

 I found myself wanting to put away my kindle and pay attention to what was going on outside of the window.
 My favorite route was from Milan to Chiavenna.

 Cooking course in Cavernago

 If you’re anything like us, you’re rather skilled at devouring tasty Italian dishes.
 However, if you actually want to learn how to make them from scratch, consider taking a cooking course.
-While in Cavernago, we had an opportunity to visit Malpaga Castle, where we dressed up like royalty and learned how to make pumpkin ravioli and beef tartare along with tiramisu for dessert.
+While in Cavernago, we had an opportunity to visit Malpaga Castle.
+This is where we dressed up like royalty and learned how to make pumpkin ravioli and beef tartare along with tiramisu for dessert.

 Vertemate Franchi Castle in Prosto di Piuro

 It is not everyday that you have the opportunity to visit a castle.
 While in Prosto di Piuro, just outside of Chiavenna, we had the opportunity to tour the Vertemate Franchi Palace.

 Bresaola Meat Festival in Chiavenna